 Partner Julianne Hartzell served as past president of the Coalition of Women’s Initiatives in Law.
 She is currently the co-chair of the Coalition’s Community Outreach committee.
 The Coalition is a non-profit association whose mission is to share effective methods to enhance the retention and promotion of women lawyers and to promote a dialogue and support network among women, furthering their career advancement and professional development.

 Partner Jeremy Protas served on the Board of Directors for the National LGBT Bar Association from 2010-2017, and served as the Association’s President in 2015.
-Mr. Protas founded and implemented a successful “Small Group Outings” program to maintain a cohesive environment as the Firm grows.
+Jeremy founded and implemented a successful “Small Group Outings” program to maintain a cohesive environment as the firm grows.
 The program pairs partners and associates from varying practice groups, to get better acquainted with their colleagues.
 This increased comradeship has benefited project staffing, because matters increasingly involve cross technical disciplines and demand the experience of multiple practice groups.
 He also advocates for LGBT inclusion and support in the workplace to ensure all attorneys, professionals, and staff are celebrated and retained in the legal profession.

 Partner Jennifer Burnette is a member of the Women’s Board of the Adler Planetarium, supporting women and their successes in science and engineering.
 The mission of the Women's Board includes advocacy in science education and research programs for women and minorities.